isaac-campbell-smith/BernoulliTrials_and_Tribulations/README.md

 As with $0 transactions, my intial impulse was to remove the outlier domain coming from ClintMiller.com (and theoretically tell IT to ban them) but ultimately found this led to weaker predictions.
 I also found that out of 67 accounts making multiple transactions, only 5 were attributed solely to fraud (for a total of 11 fraudulent transactions).
 This was another removal I thought might help but didn't.

 And finally here's a breakdown of all the different bonus features (I'm excluding Field3 because it's wild).
 It's reasonable to assume that at the very least all categories excluding field3, field4 and flag5 can be treated categorically rather than numerically.
-I one-hot-encoded field1 for training and did experiment with treating field4 and flag5 similarly though this only added hours to computation for minute changes to the output.
+I one-hot-encoded field1 for training and did experiment with treating field4 and flag5 similarly though this only added hours to computation for 'barely-there' improvements to the output.
 | Category       | Number of Unique Values     |
 | :------------- | :----------: |
 | field1     | 5 |